Reserve Rights (RSR) Price Reaches $0.0040 on Top Exchanges

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Reserve Rights was first traded on May 17th, 2019.
+Reserve Rights’ launch date was May 17th, 2019.
 Reserve Rights’ total supply is 100,000,000,000 tokens and its circulating supply is 45,611,899,305 tokens.
-The official website for Reserve Rights is reserve.org.
 Reserve Rights’ official Twitter account is @reserveprotocol and its Facebook page is accessible here.
+Reserve Rights’ official website is reserve.org.
 The Reddit community for Reserve Rights is https://reddit.com/r/reserveprotocol and the currency’s Github account can be viewed here.

 At times, the Reserve Protocol may target a collateralization ratio greater than 1:1.
 When this is the case, scaling the supply of Reserve tokens requires additional capital in order to maintain the target collateralization ratio.
 To accomplish this the Reserve Protocol mints and sells Reserve Rights tokens in exchange for additional collateral tokens.